distant-viewing/dvt/docs-source/tutorial/cli.rst

 Command Line Options
 ###################################

-The minimal demo shows how to use the command line interface to produce a visualization of a video file.
+The minimal demo showed how to use the command line interface to produce a visualization of a video file.
 While the default options in the command line tool often produce reasonable outputs, is can be useful to modify some of these values.
 This tutorial introduces some of the most common options and